-9. Endorsement of identifier on the original process.-If the serving officer is not personally acquainted with the person to be served, he shall, whenever possible obtain on the original process the endorsement by signature or thumb-impression of a respectable person of the locality identifying such person or place of residence or the house or property on which the process is served.

-10. Procedure where defendant refuses to accept service or cannot be found.- Where the person to be served, or his agent, refuses to sign the acknowledgment or where the serving Officer, after using all due and reasonable diligence, cannot find that person and there is no agent empowered to accept service of the summons on his behalf, the serving officer shall affix a copy of the summons on the outer door or some other conspicuous part of the house in which that person ordinary resides or carries on business or personally works for gain, and shall there return the original to the Court from which it was issued, with a report encumstances under which he did so and the name and address of the person (if any) by whom the house was identified, and in whose presence the copy was affixed.
-He shall also obtain the signature of the person on the return, who identified the person or in whose presence the copy was affixed on the said house.

-11. Returns of service.-(a) Every process serving officer shall immediately after completion of any duty connected with any process, record with his own hand upon the original process at the place of execution and in the presence of at least one respectable witness his report specifying the manner of execution or the causes which prevented execution.
-Thereafter, he shall swear or affirm to the correctness of that report before an officer of the Court, duly authorised in this behalf and file the same in Court together with the process.
+- 9. Endorsement of identifier on the original process.-If the serving officer is not personally acquainted with the person to be served, he shall, whenever possible obtain on the original process the endorsement by signature or thumb-impression of a respectable person of the locality identifying such person or place of residence or the house or property on which the process is served. - 10.
+Procedure where defendant refuses to accept service or cannot be found.-Where the person to be served, or his agent, refuses to sign the acknowledgment or where the serving Officer, after using all due and reasonable diligence, cannot find that person and there is no agent empowered to accept service of the summons on his behalf, the serving officer shall affix a copy of the summons on the outer door or some other conspicuous part of the house in which that person ordinary resides or carries on business or personally works for gain, and shall then return the original to the Court from which it was issued, with a report endorsed thereon or annexed thereto stating that he has so affixed the copy, the circumstances under which he did so, and the name and address of the person (if any by whom the house was identified, and in whose presence the copy was affixed.
+He shall also obtain the signature of the person on the return, who identified the person or in whose presence the copy was affixed on the said house. - 11.
+Returns of service.-(a) Every process serving officer shall immediately after completion of any duty connected with any process, record with his own hand upon the original process at the place of execution and in the presence of at least one respectable witness his report specifying the manner of execution